-After 32 hours of travel, three continents, four countries, five cities, two trains and one taxi I arrived in Philadelphia after accidentally spending three months in Southeast Asia.
-In three months time I traveled to eight cities in Thailand: Bangkok, Chiang Mai, Phuket, Koh Phi Phi, Krabi, Pai, Phitsanulok and Kamphaeng Phet.
+After 32 hours of travel, three continents, four countries, five cities, two trains, and one taxi, I arrived in Philadelphia after accidentally spending three months in Southeast Asia.
+In three months, I traveled to eight cities in Thailand: Bangkok, Chiang Mai, Phuket, Koh Phi Phi, Krabi, Pai, Phitsanulok, and Kamphaeng Phet.
 And I spent one month teaching English in Ho Chi Minh City, Vietnam.

 The first question everyone asks is: “How did you like it?”

-As if the answer to this questions isn’t obvious, I loved it.
-Would you intentionally decide to miss multiple flights home if you didn’t love a place?
+As if the answer to this question isn’t obvious, I loved it.
+Would you intentionally decide to miss multiple flights home if you didn’t enjoy a place?
 I don’t think so!

 It sounds crazy, so I’ll start from the beginning.
 I left for Thailand on Dec.
-5 2017 and I was to return on Dec.
-18 2017.
+5, 2017, and I was to return on Dec.
+18, 2017.
 I made my way back to Bangkok for my flight on Dec.
 18 and decided I wasn’t ready to come home.
-My next date to come home was on Dec.
-28 and I’m pretty sure I didn’t even make it to Bangkok that time, so I got a flight extension.
-The final time I was to return I got all the way to the Suvarnabhumi Airport in Bangkok, looked around and decided I just wasn’t ready to go through customs.
-So I pulled out my phone, found a hostel on HostelWorld and left the airport.
+My next date to go home was on Dec.
+28, and I’m pretty sure I didn’t even make it to Bangkok at that time, so I got a flight extension.
+The final time I was to return, I got all the way to the Suvarnabhumi Airport in Bangkok, looked around, and decided I just wasn’t ready to go through customs.
+So I pulled out my phone, found a hostel on HostelWorld, and left the airport.

 Since I’ve been back, many people ask me why I decided not to come home.
-I decided not to come home because in the end we all end up in the same place.
+I chose not to go home because, in the end, we all end up in the same place.
 I hate to be morbid, but we’re all on the same path, headed to the same place.
-What does it matter if my path is dotted with international destinations rather than dotted with degrees and employment opportunities?
-In the end my life is mine and your life is yours.
-You’re entitled to use your time on this planet as you wish, just as I am able to.
+What does it matter if my road is dotted with international destinations rather than dotted with degrees and employment opportunities?
+In the end, my life is mine, and your life is yours.
+You’re entitled to use your time on this planet as you wish, just as I can.
 What does it matter that I used my early twenties to travel rather than jump right into higher education and a defined career plan?
-Eventually I’ll move toward the plan of a Master’s Degree, a career and a family.
+Eventually, I’ll move toward the idea of a Master’s Degree, a career, and a family.
 I’m just not going to do that right now, at 22 years old, and whether you respect my gangsta or not, this is my plan.

-People also ask how I did it, and I tell them I jumped in head first.
+People also ask how I did it, and I tell them I jumped in headfirst.
 50% of the idea to stay was mine, but the other 50% came from other travelers I met.
 There’s something about meeting a person with absolutely no plan except to keep moving forward.
-Whether it be by bus, train, plane or motorbike, everyone I met was headed somewhere even if they didn’t know exactly where somewhere was.
+Whether it be by bus, train, plane, or motorbike, everyone I met was headed somewhere even if they didn’t know precisely where somewhere was.

 But aside from all the spiritual hippie bullshit, I assessed my bank account and made decisions based on my budget.

 I planned to only spend $7-$10 on lodging each night.
 I planned to stay at places that served breakfast or offered some type of free food.
-I stuck wth my breakfast of two yogurts, a croissant and fruit, which cost a whopping $3.50.
-I cut down on partying and I walked a lot places.
-Once I decided I didn’t want to spend anymore money I found work using Workaway, which is why I ended up teaching English in Vietnam.
-In Vietnam I was provided lodging, meals and excursions, which vastly cut down my spending.
+I stuck with my breakfast of two yogurts, a croissant and fruit, which cost a whopping $3.50.
+I cut down on partying, and I walked a lot of places.
+Once I decided I didn’t want to spend any more money, I found work using Workaway, which is why I ended up teaching English in Vietnam.
+In Vietnam, I was provided lodging, meals, and excursions, which vastly cut down my spending.

 That’s not to say I wasn’t fearful at all, I just didn’t let fear stop me.